 See previous notes here on Delectable.
 Mid to pale ruby in colour.
 Pale yet powerful.
 Great aromatics of pansies, rose petals and violets also stalkiness.
 As Barb said the aromas of a beautiful garden.
 After a while an Animale, feral note not unlike some Burgundies we’ve had.
 Medium bodied palate - dried red fruits with a sweet yet savoury twist.
 A very polished new World Pinot by any measure.
 Tasters often identify with Central Otago and Martinborough for quality NZ Pinot Noir.
 Don’t forget about Canterbury in the South Island not far from the city of Christchurch.
 Luckily I have 2 left.
-Bob Campbell MW says drink through to 2025. — a year ago
+Bob Campbell MW says drink through to 2025. — 2 years ago

 $30 grape creek Fredericksburg